Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

-- It will help you problem-solve.
-Every relationship has conflict and differences of opinion.
+- It will help you to problem-solve.
+Every relationship has conflicts and differences of opinion.
 The goal is to resolve those conflicts compassionately and effectively.
-As you describe conflicts and challenges, your readers will chime in and share how they resolved those same conflicts.
 Blogging is a great way to pick up some valuable advice.

 - Writing a blog is sort of like writing a long, focused letter where you can go into greater detail than you would in a conversation or a short note.
 Who doesn't want a letter dedicated especially to them?

 - Blog writing also serves as a way of being self-reflective.
-Through writing, we're learning about ourselves and others.
+Through writing, we learn about ourselves and others.
 Each of us is a work in progress.
-Over time, writing demonstrates our journey toward personal growth.
+Over time, writing details our journey toward personal growth.
 Personal growth is certainly healthy for your relationship.

 - Writing gives your partner a chance to understand your thoughts more fully.
 When you send a text or email, you're likely to get one back just as quickly.
 When your partner reads your blog, you're less likely to get a quick response and more likely to get a response that meets the thoughtfulness of your blog writing.